 In September 2019 the CWP was sub-contracted to the Aotea Family Support Group Trust who will be responsible for continuing the work into the future post 30 June 2020.

 The Community Worker Project budget sits within the Health Trust’s wider financial plan and is carefully monitored to ensure expenditure and targeted funding balances each year.

-In recent years there has been a number public/community group meetings called by off-Island agencies; there have been discussions, Hui, forums and workshops initiated variously (for example) by the Royal Commission on Governance (2008), the Ministry of Social Development (Community Response Forum 2011), Auckland Council (Thriving Communities 2012) and the Auckland District Health Board (2013).
-Interestingly many of these organisations find that the concepts embodied in this community and specifically in the Health Trust and the CWP reflect the most recent trends within wider community development models; to ‘own’ local needs, provide local solutions, to honour resilience and to have ‘hubs’ where multiple services can be accessed, with a ‘community navigator’ (or community worker) to walk beside individuals needing assistance, or to problem-solve issues with government departments or other agencies.
+In recent years there has been several public/community group meetings convened by off Island agencies.
+There have been discussions, Hui, forums and workshops initiated variously for example by the Royal Commission on Governance (2008), the Ministry of Social Development (Community Response Forum 2011), Auckland Council (Thriving Communities 2012) and the Auckland District Health Board (2013).
+Interestingly many of these organisations find that the concepts embodied in this community and specifically in the Health Trust and the CWP reflect the most recent trends within wider community development models; to ‘own’ local needs, provide local solutions, to honour resilience and to have ‘hubs’ where multiple services can be accessed, with a ‘community navigator’ (or community worker) to walk beside individuals needing assistance from, or to problems solve issues with government departments and / or other agencies.

 In September 2019 the Health Trust created a new social service role, the Health Navigator, to support patients travelling to public secondary healthcare and to manage the Health Trust Office.